 Over the subsequent century, there were some attempts to give the club a less generic identity.
 For example, they were sometimes referred to the Butchers because their jackets were reminiscent of butchers of the late 19th century.
-Some newspapers also referred to them as the Brewers, probably because of region brewed a great deal of beer that was enthusiastically drunk to celebrate Carton winning games and drowning sorrows when they didn’t.
+Some newspapers also referred to them as the Brewers, probably because of region brewed a great deal of beer that was enthusiastically drunk after games.
 After WW II, an attempt was made to introduce a Cockatoo mascot, but this was not successful.
 For whatever reason, it seems Carlton fans wanted to be a colour and nothing more.

 The Brown Paper Bag Era

 By the 80s and 90s, Carlton’s image had well and truly changed and it was said that cheering for Carlton was like cheering for a multinational; that yelling "get em blues" was akin to yelling "get em Microsoft".
-The club was powerfully rich, arrogant and had an outspoken corporate president at the helm.
-It was the glamour team supported by cool celebrities, including A-listers such as Sale of the Century host Tony Barbar and his side-kick Jo Bailey.
+The club was powerful, rich, arrogant and had an outspoken corporate president at the helm.
+It was the glamour team supported by cool celebrities, including A-listers such as Sale of the Century host Tony Barbar and TV model Jo Bailey.

 Elliot knew Princes Park (also known as Pig's Arse Park) was not as popular as the MCG but he envisaged other clubs playing home games at the ground and Carlton taking a cut of the takings.
 Carlton spent millions building boutique stands; Elliot even named one of them the "John Elliot Stand" in tribute to himself.
 But Elliot's pot of gold revealed itself to be a white elephant.
 In 2002, the club posted losses of $7.5 million and then $11.1 million in 2004 - most of which related to devaluing assets at Princes Park.
 Admittedly, Elliot's plan had a bit of logic behind it but fans of other clubs just couldn’t stand the idea of paying to play at Carlton's home ground.
-These clubs supported building a brand new stadium at Docklands where many of them ended up losing money by playing there, but they were happy because at least Carlton was not profiting.
+These clubs supported building a brand new stadium at Docklands where many of them ended up losing money, but it was still the preferred option because at least Carlton was not profiting off them.

 As well as having an unhappy board, the club also revealed that its coaching staff and playing list was anything but a happy family.
 The coach and his assistant refused to talk to each other.
 One player, Laurence Angwin, broke into a team mate's house to steal things that could be pawned.
 Even worse, the club's captain, Lance Whitnal, had a very public falling out with his brother.
 It seems his brother's kids didn’t turn up to his son's birthday party so he retaliated by not inviting them to the zoo.
 This escalated to death threats and vows from each brother to enlist hit men to kill each other.